hiroze/FoodNutrition-NodeCapstone/README.md

 ### Demo the App
 Click on this link to see the application in action.

-### Future Additions
+### Future Features/Additions
 - we'd like to add a user database so user's can access their entries quickly
 - a search and sort filter
 - working out a good way to handle serving size

 ## Getting Started
-If you like the premise and want to add features or play with it outside the live version, these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+If you like the premise and want to play with a local copy or possibly add features, these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-Modules and fun things you need
+First you need to [fork](https://help.github.com/articles/fork-a-repo/) a copy of the repo.

+Next, you'll need some fun tools (modules).
 ```
 node
 npm